 But it was during the ’90s that gaming would take greater strides.
-More competitive console games emerged, such as Super Street Fighter II, a classic 2D one-on-one brawler, while PC games like Doom (aside from revolutionising the first-person shooter) allowed users to play together using a local area network (LAN).
+More competitive console games emerged, such as Super Street Fighter II, a classic 2D one-on-one brawler, while PC games like Doom not only revolutionised the first-person shooter, but allowed users to play together using a local area network (LAN).

 Quake and StarCraft also launched, and both would go on to push esports forwards.

 In terms of tournaments, the first major Street Fighter tournament took place in 1996 in California.
 Titled ‘Battle by the Bay’, this 40-person annual competition would later become EVO, which is still going to this day.

 Then, in 1997, Quake’s Red Annihilation US tournament drew over 2,000 entrants.
 Dennis “Thresh” Fong won the competition and was awarded developer John Carmack’s Ferrari.

 Quake 3 Arena later launched, specifically designed for multiplayer combat.